-If your application is granted, it will restore you to the status that you held prior to the conviction, just as if it had never happened.
+If your application is granted, it will restore you to the status that you held prior to the conviction, just as if it had never happened – no history of a criminal record.
 After receiving an order of expungement, you will not perjure yourself or give a false statement if you fail to acknowledge or admit the arrest, plea, trial, conviction, or expunged record in the future.

 However, law enforcement agencies, courts, or other state officials may retain these records in order to ensure that you receive only one expungement under this statute.

 This expungement statute can be extremely helpful for the many individuals who simply made a mistake and were caught with alcohol while under the age of 21.
 By simply avoiding further alcohol-related violations, you can avoid the negative effects of this conviction when it shows up on background checks by landlords, employers, and more.